Producing Documentation with appledoc

 Notice the @return keyword, indicating that what follows will use the format:

-The above method example is using an instance method however the same information applies equally to class methods.
+The above method example is using an instance method; however, the same information applies equally to class methods.

 Protocols